UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "slaves" OR "slave" OR "slavery"
   OR ("caste" NOT "bee$")
-  OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "autochthonous" OR "sami" OR "sapmi" OR "saami" OR (("knowledge") NEAR/3 ("indigenous" OR "traditional" OR "local" OR "community based")) OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnic minorit*" OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived"))
+  OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "sami" OR "sapmi" OR "saami"
+  OR (("knowledge") NEAR/3 ("indigenous" OR "traditional" OR "local" OR "community based")) OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnic minorit*" OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived"))